Noureddin Zin’s journey in Canada has been a struggle, but he’s determined to make a difference.

 Although Noureddin has felt very welcome, his journey in Canada has not been an easy one.
 Being the breadwinner of the family, he is obliged to earn a decent living in order to take care of his wife and four kids.
 Yet, he has hopped from one job to the next struggling to make ends meet.

 Back in Syria, he managed a chicken farm with some 20,000 hens.
 But he realizes he won’t be able to open a farm in Toronto.
-It’s a big investment which he can’t afford, not to mention it’s outside his geographical comfort.
+It’s a big investment that he can’t afford, not to mention it’s outside his geographical comfort.
 “I feel it’s hard to move now that I have settled in the city,” he says.

 His lack of English didn’t help his prospects and he has juggled between working part-time at No Frills and as an Uber driver.
 But that was before COVID-19 would leave him jobless.